hrtcat/hrtcat/README.md

 ## Contributing

-I am but a single man (not a man).
-I have done my best with this guide, but I can only do so much.
+We are a small team and have done our best with this guide, but we can only do so much.
 If you see room for improvement, please feel free to create an issue or better yet make the needed change and open a pull request.
-I request that all changes be facilitated through [GitHub](https://github.com/hrtcat/hrtcat).
+We request that all changes be facilitated through [GitHub](https://github.com/hrtcat/hrtcat).

 ## License